search

 Outputs

-When it comes to outputs there are a few settings that you should change depending on your method of outputting
+When it comes to outputs, there are a few settings that you should change depending on your output method:

-When working with SDI output you should set the output to 10-bit
+• When working with SDI output, set the output to 10-bit:

 NOTE: You should set it to one of the supported HDR Color Spaces as detailed here.

-- When using HDMI / DP cable Windows will automatically convert the video signal to Rec.2100 PQ codec.
+• When using an HDMI or DisplayPort (DP) cable, Windows will automatically convert the video signal to the Rec.
+2100 PQ color space.

-- Make sure that your Windows display settings are correct and that you have HDR turned on
+• Make sure that your Windows display settings are correct and that HDR is turned on:

 Supported HDR Color Spaces